trueBatty/trueBatty.github.io/_pages/about.md

   - /about.html
 ---

-## 👋About Me
-Welcome to my homepage!
+👋Welcome to my homepage!
 I am an incoming PhD student at Sun Yat-Sen University, starting in the fall of 2025.
 Currently, I am a third-year master's student at SUDA NLP Lab, School of Computer Science and Technology, Soochow University, under the supervision of [Prof. Shoushan Li](https://scholar.google.com.hk/citations?user=ZRGSxdUAAAAJ).
 Additionally, I was a research intern at [PRADA Lab](https://pradalab1.github.io/), KAUST, advised by [Prof. Di Wang](https://scholar.google.com/citations?user=5hGRe_QAAAAJ).